Lovama/DataFrame-Correlation-Regression-Evaluation/README.md

 # DF.CORR() and REGRESSION MODELING EVALUATION

-This repository contains a Python script for automatically conducting correlation analysis and regression modeling evaluation using pandas DataFrames (`DF`).
+This repository contains a Python script for **automatically** conducting correlation analysis and regression modeling evaluation using pandas DataFrames (`DF`).
 The scripts include functions for calculating correlations between variables in a DataFrame and evaluating various regression models for predictive analysis.

 ## Features:

 - **Correlation Analysis:** Explore relationships between variables in a DataFrame using the `corr()` function.
 - **Regression Modeling Evaluation:** Evaluate the performance of regression models using metrics such as Mean Squared Error (`MSE`) and R-squared (`R2`).
-- **Easy to use output lists** Gives meaningful insights of data correlations and an easy to iterated list.
+- **Easy to use output lists:** Gives meaningful insights of data correlations and an easy to iterate list.

 ## Key Components: